SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: Gets you a random quote from someone.

 - **%ranked**
-    - Info: Pings your ranked role according to you Elo value and stores your ping for 30 Minutes.
+    - Info: **Slash version available.** Pings your ranked role according to you Elo value and stores your ping for 30 Minutes.
 Has a 2 minute cooldown and can only be used in our ranked arena channels.
     - Aliases: rankedmm, rankedmatchmaking, rankedsingles

-- **%rankedstats** `<@user: Optional>`
+- **%rankstats** `<@user: Optional>`
-    - Info: Gets you the ranked stats of any optional User.
+    - Info: **Slash version available.** Gets you the ranked stats of any optional User.
 If you dont specify a User, this will get your own stats where you can also choose to remove or add your Elo role.
     - Example: `%rankedstats @ExampleUser`
-    - Aliases: rankstats
+    - Aliases: rankedstats

 - **%recentpings**
     - Info: Gets you all pings in the last 30 Minutes of any matchmaking type without pinging the role yourself.
 Available dropdowns are: Singles, Doubles, Funnies, Ranked.